disrpt/sharedtask2021/data/zho.pdtb.cdtb/README.md

 ### Obtaining the text

 Since the underlying Xinhua news text cannot be placed openly online, the shared task data has replaced token information with underscores.
-To reconstruct the data, users must obtain a copy of the LDC release of the Chinese Discourse Treebank 0.5 (LDC2014T21) and run the Python script `utils/process_underscores.py cdtb -m add`.
+To reconstruct the data, users must obtain a copy of the LDC release of the Chinese Discourse Treebank 0.5 (LDC2014T21) and run the Python script in `utils/process_underscores.py cdtb -m add`.
 For more details, run `python utils/process_underscores.py -h`.

 ### Notes on segmentation